fishjam-cloud/documentation/docs/room-manager.md

 :::

-## How do I use it?
+## How Do I Use It?

-Simply login to your Fishjam Dashboard and open [Sandbox App](https://fishjam.io/app/sandbox).
+Simply log in to your Fishjam Dashboard and open the [Sandbox App](https://fishjam.io/app/sandbox).
 You will see your Room Manager URL there.
-Now you need to add `roomName` and `peerName` query params to build an url for the GET request.
+Now you need to add `roomName` and `peerName` query params to build a URL for the GET request.

-#### Example GET request url
+#### Example GET Request URL

 ```
 https://fishjam.io/api/v1/connect/<YOUR_APP_UUID>/room-manager?roomName=foo&peerName=bar
 ```

 :::note
 `YOUR_APP_UUID` is your unique ID.
-Anyone that knows that ID, can join to your rooms.
-To reset this ID, you have to open Sandbox App, press Settings and Reset App.
+Anyone who knows that ID can join your rooms.
+To reset this ID, you have to open the Sandbox App, press Settings, and Reset App.
 :::

-#### Example response
+#### Example Response

 ```json
 {